vivi/plantbud/README.md

 information to new and inexperienced planters.

 ## Current Functionality
-- Can parse weather dataset from NOAA
+- Can parse weather dataset from NOAA, and SoilGrids data.
-- Given a set of GPS coordinates, can pull long-term rainfall and temperature averages of weather station closest to those coordinates
+- Given a set of GPS coordinates, can pull long-term rainfall and temperature averages of weather station closest to those coordinates, as well as soil quality of the area.
 - Can perform basic filtering on plants in the database (currently based on temperature, watering needed)
+- Users can perform additional filtering.
+- Can map out area using Google Maps.
+- Can lay out plants in that area.

 ### Demo
 <div align="center"><iframe width="560" height="315"